 Consulting assignments are often negatively portrayed as bottomless pits which ooze complexity, exceed budget and scope, and do not produce immediate or obvious results.
-I can understand the trepidation; however, in most cases SME’s just do not have the time or expertise in house to single-handedly tackle projects such as software selection and deployment.
+I can understand the trepidation, however, in most cases SME’s just do not have the time or expertise in house to single-handedly tackle projects such as software selection and implementation.
 An ERP system is a long term investment; you cannot afford any missteps when it comes to choosing software to support a core business function.
 So how do you ensure you hire the right consultant and effectively manage the consulting engagement throughout?

 Choose a professional with appropriate credentials and a deep understanding of the subject matter, who also has hands on experience dealing with complex issues and multiple stakeholders.